wp-plugins/restore-columns/readme.txt

 PS Please note that WordPress doesn’t allow you to select more than 2 columns if your browser window is not maximized.

+If you liked my plugin, please `rate` it.

+You may also like my other plugins:

+- [Cool Tag Cloud](http://wordpress.org/plugins/cool-tag-cloud/) - A simple, yet very beautiful tag cloud.
+- [BBSpoiler](http://wordpress.org/plugins/bbspoiler/) - This plugin allows you to hide text under the tags [spoiler]your text[/spoiler].
+- [Spam Notifier](http://wordpress.org/plugins/spam-notifier/) - The plugin sends an email message when a comment goes to the spam folder.
+- [Hide My Dates](http://wordpress.org/plugins/hide-my-dates/) - The plugin hides post and comment publishing dates from Google.

 == Installation ==